 If you’re applying for a job you’re not quite qualified for, transferable skills can help fill in the gaps.

-For example, if you’re applying to a job that requires more experience than you have, you can highlight transferable skills such as your ability to learn quickly or your willingness to take on new challenges.
+If you’re applying for a job that requires more experience, highlight transferable skills.
+For example, you can mention your quick learning and your willingness to take on new challenges.

 In general, employers are looking for candidates who are well-rounded and have a diverse set of skills.

-Even if you’re not looking for a new job, developing and highlighting your transferable skills can help you be more successful in your current role.
+Even if you’re not job hunting, it’s good to develop your skills.
+Highlighting your transferable skills can help in your current job.

 For example, if you’re looking to be promoted, developing leadership skills is a great way to show your superiors that you’re ready for the next level.